skyvers/skyve-dev-guide/_pages/appendix.md

 Java 11 - while the JRE is sufficient, the JDK is recommended.
  - Download the Java JDK 11 from https://www.oracle.com/technetwork/java/javase/downloads

-Wildfly 16+
+Wildfly 20+
  - Download from http://wildfly.org/downloads/
- - This link may assist - https://linuxtechlab.com/wildfly-10-10-1-0-installation/
+ - This link may assist (even though it is for an older version of Wildfly)- https://linuxtechlab.com/wildfly-10-10-1-0-installation/

 ### Installing database driver
 For database access, load the appropriate driver and declare this driver in the Wildfly standalone.xml configuration file.